betrusted-io/xous-core/services/keys/README.md

     - decrypt requested data
     - sign a data block
  - It communicates with the TRNG to provision and create keys if the KEYROM is initially blank
+ - It communicates with `xous_names` to confirm that the system has fully booted and that all servers with limited connection slots have their connections filled prior to allowing any sensitive operations.
  - Manages the state of the two unlock passwords for the KEYROM
    - Boot PIN code: secures the root application keys
    - Update passphrase: secures updates
    - The passwords are prompted automatically by `keys` as a result of third-party API calls requesting services of `keys` that would require their entry.
+   - Passwords are hashed with `bcrypt` prior to use.
+In line with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) reccommendations, we opt to use the older, battle-tested `bcrypt` algorithm because the limited memory of Precursor does not allow us to use other algorithms with parameters that impart substial security advantages.
    - The passwords are entered via simple pop-up modal dialog boxes that plug directly into the `keys` memory space
  - Listens to the susres server to enforce password retirement policies
    - Plaintext copies of the password are mapped into a deliberate page of memory that is zero-ized on `Drop`, `suspend`, or other system states depending upon user policy.